 During the past year, quality improvement activities centered on the following divisional priority areas:

 Timely and efficient transitions: Reduce the rate of potentially avoidable emergency department visits for long-term residents.
-Tall Pines has responded by implementing the Preview-ED tool - a tool that measures early detection of health decline in residents.
+Peel Manor has responded by implementing the Preview-ED tool - a tool that measures early detection of health decline in residents.

 Patient, client, and resident experience: Activities carried out in the past year focused on increasing satisfaction rates among residents who agree with the statement: "Staff take the time to talk and listen to me" and "I can express my opinion to employees without fear of consequences".
-Tall Pines has responded with interdisciplinary work that supports fostering communication with families and residents.
+Peel Manor has responded with interdisciplinary work that supports fostering communication with families and residents.

 Safe and effective care: Reduce the number of long-term care residents (without a diagnosis of psychosis) who are given antipsychotic medication.
-Tall Pines has responded with interdisciplinary work primarily led by Behaviour Support Ontario Nurses (BSON) to support an Antipsychotic Reduction Program.
+Peel Manor has responded with interdisciplinary work primarily led by Behaviour Support Ontario Nurses to support an Antipsychotic Reduction Program.

 Menu and dining experience: Enhance the overall dining experience by offering a variety of high-quality food options.
-Tall Pines has supported this priority by engaging in collaborative discussions with residents about potential improvements to the menu and food offered at the home.
+Peel Manor has supported this priority by engaging in collaborative discussions with residents about potential improvements to the menu and food offered at the home.

 Activities offered to residents: Create opportunities to engage residents by offering a variety of activities that meet their interests and needs.
-Tall Pines has responded by including residents in the planning and decision-making of leisure activities offered in the home.
+Peel Manor has responded by including residents in the planning and decision-making of leisure activities offered in the home.